Green-Zero-Development/greenZero-2019/content/case-study/remediant.md

 ## What was causing trouble?
 &nbsp;

-When greenZero was brought on to help the project, Remediant was wrestling with their previous content management system Joomla.
+When greenZero was brought on to help the project, Remediant was wrestling with their previous content management system.
+The
-\